3dcinetv/M3G-Blender-Exporter/README.md

 - Correct coordinate system conversion (Blender Z-up → M3G Y-up, applied consistently)
 - Correct file structure with header, content sections, and Adler32 checksums

----

-## Why M3G Is Unusual — and Why This Exists in 2026

 M3G is not a loosely defined interchange format; it is a **strict runtime format** with precise binary and semantic requirements.
 Many past attempts treated it as a visual export problem rather than a runtime contract, leading to files that loaded inconsistently—or not at all—on real devices.

-This exporter exists to make M3G behave correctly again: not just to export meshes, but to generate assets that survive real runtime execution, validation tools, and downstream conversion pipelines used historically in production.

 ---